Sivavenkat23/Revenue-Insights-in-Hospitality-Domain---Portfolio-Project/README.md

   3. Tried using the color palette and sticking with that colors throughout the dashboard.

 # Some Important insights from the Dashboard
-  :white_circle: Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi.
+  * Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi.
-  :white_circle: AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
+  * AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
-  :white_circle: AtliQ Bay has the highest occupancy of 66%.
+  * AtliQ Bay has the highest occupancy of 66%.
-  :white_circle: Week 24 recorded the highest revenue among all, which is 139.6 Million.
+  * Week 24 recorded the highest revenue among all, which is 139.6 Million.
-  :white_circle: Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore.
+  * Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore.
-  :white_circle: AtliQ lost around 298 Million in cancellation.
+  * AtliQ lost around 298 Million in cancellation.
-  :white_circle: Elite type rooms has the most booking and as well higher cancellation rate.
+  * Elite type rooms has the most booking and as well higher cancellation rate.